UNDERSTANDING THE BENEFITS OF LOOSE TEA

 How to Store Tea:

 Light, air, heat, and moisture will quickly destroy your tea.
 The best way to store your tea is in a cool, dry and dark environment (not a refrigerator).
-Our teas are packaged in re-sealable, opaque, high barrier pouches.
-You can keep your teas in the pouch, stored in a cabinet or pantry for six months to a year.
-If you are going to keep them for a long time, we recommend investing in a ceramic or tin canister with airtight lids.
-No glass.
+Our teas are packaged in re-sealable, opaque, high barrier pouches that are perfect for easy storage.

 HOW TO CHOOSE A TEAPOT

 First, it’s important to choose a material that won’t alter the taste of your tea.
-An astonishing variety of teapots are available, ranging from the fanciful to the functional.
 Glass and ceramic, including porcelain and stoneware, are the materials of choice.
 Ceramic and glass teapots hold in the heat, especially if you warm them with hot water before filling.
-You may also choose to purchase a tea pot with a warmer, to ensure that your tea stays hot on those icy cold days.
 There are a number of plastic infusers

 (Ingenuitea), teapots on the market made from Polycarbonate with contains BPA.
 Plastics are harmful to the environment, leach chemical when heated.
-There is a variety of functional, affordable and beautiful designed teapots on the market that are made
+We recommend that you think twice before purchasing and using a plastic infuser.

-Use an infuser, not a tea ball: Tea needs room to float so that the water can encompass the tea leaves, ensuring that all of the flavor is released.
-Unlike tea balls, infusers do not restrict the movement of the tea leaves and are generally much easier to clean.
+Use an infuser, not a tea ball.
+Tea needs room to float so that the water can encompass the tea leaves, ensuring that all of the flavor is released.

-Find a teapot with a drip-less spout: Even the prettiest tea pot can turn out to be a royal pain when it drips all over the nice, white tablecloth.
-A drip-less spout will make your tea drinking experience much more enjoyable.
+Find a teapot with a drip-less spout.
+Even the prettiest tea pot can turn out to be a royal pain when it drips all over the nice, white tablecloth.

 Finally, take time to enjoy your tea!
 It’s not an experience meant to be rushed or gulped.
 “There is no trouble so great or grave that cannot be much diminished by a nice cup of tea.” – Bernard Paul Heroux.